Bhanuvadlamudi/kaggle/README.md

 ## About

-`pandas` are python package.
+`Pandas` are python package.
 Pandas Dataframes make manipulation of data easy, from selecting or replacing.
 In our case Reading file from kaggle_download and write it out reversing the columns and and createa file that contains every other columns.

 ### Understand the kaggle_procee.py.

-Invoke the data from kaggle_download by using pandas function `read_csv()`
+Invokes the data from kaggle_download by using pandas function `read_csv()`

 # Python flask server